nordic-institute/dynamic-discovery-client/README.md

 ## 3. SETTING UP PARAMETERS

-The DynamicDiscoveryBuilder class provides 6 interfaces and theirs default implementations however the user is free to use customized implementations to fit other needs.
+The DynamicDiscoveryBuilder class provides 6 interfaces and theirs default implementations, however, the user is free to use customized implementations to fit other needs.

 ## 3.1.
 INTERFACES AND IMPLEMENTATIONS

 **IMetadataLocator**

 This interface is responsible for managing the lookup algorithm and providing the URL or URI for the request.
-By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.locator.BDXRLocator** for looking up NAPTR or CNAME records.
+By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.locator.impl.DefaultBDXRLocator** for looking up NAPTR or CNAME records.

 **IMetadataFetcher**

 This interface is responsible for fetching the response from the request.
-By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.fetcher.URLFetcher**.
+By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.fetcher.impl.DefaultURLFetcher.**

 **IDNSLookup**

 This interface is responsible for looking up the participant identifier.
-By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.locator.dns.DefaultDNSLookup.**
+By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.locator.dns.impl.DefaultDNSLookup.**

 **IMetadataProvider**

 This interface is responsible for resolving URIs for participant identifier metadata.
-By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.provider.DefaultProvider.**
+By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.provider.impl.DefaultProvider.**

 **IMetadataReader**

 This interface is responsible for parsing the response according to the XSD.
-By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.reader.BdxrReader.**
+By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.reader.impl.DefaultBDXRReader.**

 **ISignatureValidator**

 This interface is responsible for verifying the signature of the response according to the XSD.
-By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.security.DefaultSignatureValidator.**
+By default it provides the implementation **eu.europa.ec.dynamicdiscovery.core.security.impl.DefaultSignatureValidator.**

 ## 3.2.
 PROXY CONFIGURATION

-By default eu.europa.ec.dynamicdiscovery.core.fetcher.URLFetcher does not use proxy configuration.
-In order to use proxy, an instance of the class eu.europa.ec.dynamicdiscovery.core.security.ProxyConfiguration must be configured and passed by parameter as follows:
+By default eu.europa.ec.dynamicdiscovery.core.fetcher.impl.DefaultURLFetcher does not use proxy configuration.
+In order to use proxy, an instance of the class eu.europa.ec.dynamicdiscovery.core.security.impl.DefaultProxy must be configured and passed by parameter as follows:

 Example:

-    DynamicDiscovery smpClient = DynamicDiscoveryBuilder.newInstance() .fetcher(new URLFetcher(new ProxyConfiguration("127.0.0.1", 8000, "user", "password")))
+    DynamicDiscovery smpClient = DynamicDiscoveryBuilder.newInstance().fetcher(new DefaultURLFetcher(new DefaultProxy("127.0.0.1", 8000, "user", "password"))).build();

 ## 4. HOW TO USE THE DYNAMIC DISCOVERY CLIENT